-We welcome the Australian Government's \$69 million commitment over four years to establish a National Justice Reinvestment Program to support up to 30 communities to establish locally tailored justice reinvestment initiatives.
-We fully support the ongoing commitment of \$20 million per year, from 2026-27.
-We expect that these communityled services will generate positive outcomes and therefore call for a review and extension of funding to other communities over time.
+We welcome the Australian Government's \$81 million commitment over four years for up to 30 communities to establish locally tailored justice reinvestment initiatives, but ongoing funding is needed.
 We also are heartened to hear of progress made including the opening of the National Justice Reinvestment Program and the Justice Reinvestment in Central Australia Program.

 While the 2023 Budget included additional funding of \$21 million for Aboriginal and Torres Strait Islander Legal Services, the Society supports the view that this does little more than keep the lights on, and that an increase of around \$250 million in core funding is needed to stop ongoing service freezes in multiple communities around Australia.
 Demand for legal assistance has increased 100 per cent since 2018 but core funding from the Commonwealth has declined in real terms (Karly Warner, Chair of National Aboriginal and Torres Strait Islander Legal Services).